 If you’re adding to your collection of hard drives, you should already have a power cable coming from your PSU around that area.
 You might need to hunt around in your spare boxes for a new data cable, as these often come with the motherboard and not the new SSD, but these are pretty easy to get hold of if you get stuck.
 Plug the other end of the data cable into the motherboard, and you’re all ready to go.

-If you’re being fancy and upgrading to a super speedy NVMe SSD, then the steps on how to install an M.2 SSD, then installation is easy provided you have a small enough screwdriver and the right screw to lock it in – this also comes with the motherboard.
+If you’re being fancy and upgrading to a super speedy NVMe SSD, then the steps on how to install an M.2 SSD are easy too,provided you have a small enough screwdriver and the right screw to lock it in – this also comes with the motherboard.

 When you slot the M.2 SSD into the socket, it will sit at an angle until you pin it down with the screw.
 Higher end motherboards even come with a shield that covers the drive with claims that it dissipates heat, but realistically these just help neaten the look of your system.
 Most motherboards will come with at least one M.2 slot, if not more, but those without can opt for a PCIe adapter instead.

 5. Replacing your Windows drive

 To make your rig the best gaming PC around, you’ll need to set up Windows (or perhaps another Linux-based operating system).
 This is best done as a cathartic fresh start with a clean copy of Windows, or mean copious amounts of housekeeping to move all your files over, redownload your Steam library, and catch up on all the latest updates.
 Fortunately, a little program called Macrium Reflect can get you back to gaming in no time, provided you’ve installed an SSD with enough space.